typedb/typedb-examples/cloud-api-scripts/README.md

 The python script is located at `cloud-api-scripts/python/main.py`.

-It was built using `uv`, and is designed to be run with it - however it can also be run with a standard python installation.
+It was built using `uv`, but should run in any python environment.

 Example usage: